 To ensure you stay motivated and achieve those all important performance gains it’s important to continually measure the effectiveness of your training plan.
 A great way to do this is by completing a 10 minute progress test.

 The 10 minute progress test does exactly what it says, it measures your progress.
 Specifically, the test measures aerobic capacity using the result of your three minute test.
 Improvement is indicated by a progressively reducing heart rate for the same cadence/ power output.

 Rather than constantly pushing yourself to your limits by completing the three minute or any other maximal test, the 10 minute test is designed to be less fatiguing with a shorter recovery time.
-This makes it the perfect test to complete mid training plan as it allows you to measure progress whilst not impacting on your future sessions.
+This makes it the perfect test to complete mid training plan on your as it allows you to measure progress whilst not impacting on your future smart bike sessions.